UniversalDependencies/docs/_ps/dep/orphan-nsubjobj.md

 layout: relation
 title: 'orphan:nsubjobj'
 redirect_from: "cs/dep/remnant.html"
-shortdef: 'connecting orphaned arguments of elided predicate'
+shortdef: 'connecting orphaned arguments of elided predicate, particularly the subject as the parent and the object as the child'
 udver: '2'
 ---